Skip to main content

 Export all the custom sites you want to export via Hayami custom websites.

 Click on the info icon on each individual site, and export the sites you want to merge into one configuration intended for sync.
+If you intend to share all of your mappings, click ‘Export all’ to export all your mappings.

 2